Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 Branch Cache Design

 The following illustration depicts a dual-mode installation, with one branch office configured for distributed cache mode and one branch office configured for hosted cache mode.
-Learn how you can design branch cache to achieve SCCM Bandwidth Optimization?
+Learn how to design a branch cache to achieve SCCM Bandwidth Optimization.

 Introduction to Peer Cache